huangsen365/tmphosts/README.md

 ### Configuration

-1. Modify your local hosts file to add entries pointing to the public IP address where tmphosts is running (e.g., `123.123.123.123 example.com`).
+1. Modify your local hosts file to add entries pointing to the public IP address where tmphosts is running (e.g., `123.123.123.123 example.com`):

+   - Windows: Edit the file `C:\Windows\System32\drivers\etc\hosts` using a text editor with administrator privileges.
+   - Linux & macOS: Edit the file `/etc/hosts` using a text editor with root or sudo privileges.

 2. Access the websites using their HTTPS versions (e.g., `https://example.com`).